SabaaN/web-scrapper-for-AI-projects/README.md

 - Scraping from multiple sources in one run
 - Relevance filtering to reduce non-AI noise
 - Duplicate removal by URL
+- `relevance_score` calculation for every kept listing
+- Top 5 `preference_rank` labels for the strongest matches
-- Sorting by competition and budget
+- Sorting by `relevance_score` descending, with bid count and budget used as tie-breakers
-- Automatic JSON export of each run
+- Automatic JSON and Excel export of each run

 ## Requirements